project-chip/connectedhomeip/docs/silabs/dev/vscode/DEBUG.md

 # Debugging in VS Code

-This section covers remote Debugging (GDB jlink) of Matter Examples in VS Code.
+This section covers remote debugging (GDB jlink) of Matter examples in VS Code.

 ## Requirements